dburgmann/cremoria/README.md

 # cremoria
-early (highschool) coding experience - medieval based strategy browsergame
+Medieval based strategy browsergame, i started coding in highschool.
+Stopped development in 2009.
+Its not finished but basics should work (buildings, research etc.)

-project is based on 'kohana' framework
+Project is based on 'kohana' php framework.
+Unfortunately the database backup is lost but the structure can be reconstructed from the ORM-Model files (which will be hassle).

+Hope it will be of use for somebody.